Consortium Members and Their Roles

 Sébastien Le Maguer, Postdoctoral Researcher, Department of Digital Humanities

 I am a postdoctoral researcher at the University of Helsinki, exploring what constitutes high-quality speech synthesis in a broad sense: how its quality is evaluated, whether it should sound human, and whether it reinforces or reduces discrimination.
-In the AIDEMOC project, I investigate how adaptive speech synthesis can be used to convey outputs from hallucination-prone models.
+In the AIdemoc project, I investigate how adaptive speech synthesis can be used to convey outputs from hallucination-prone models.

 Keywords: Speech Synthesis Evaluation, Perceptual Capabilities